 Figure ? illustrates the steady increase in GMT ridership from 2000 to 2015 and the downward trend starting in 2015, which matched the overall national trend due in large part to low gasoline prices.
 In the past, public transit service in Chittenden County had served mostly non-driving segments of the population (low income, zero vehicle households, seniors, and children) with a limited ability to attract people with access to cars.
-However, GMT has made significant strides to improve passenger amenities and services with onboard Wi-Fi, twenty-minute frequencies at peak times on select local routes (VT 15, US 2, North Ave and Shelburne Rd as of December 2022) and enhanced multimodal coordination.
-GMT's entire fleet is also equipped with bike racks to encourage this type of multimodal trip making.
+However, GMT has made significant strides to improve passenger amenities and services with onboard Wi-Fi, twenty-minute frequencies at peak times on select local routes (VT 15, US 2, North Avenue and Shelburne Road as of December 2022) and enhanced multimodal coordination.
+GMT's entire fleet is also equipped with bike racks to encourage multimodal trip making.